Mystique fights for a reunion with her dead wife Destiny in X-Men #20 first look

 And with that, her deceased wife Destiny.

-Check out this unlettered preview by writer Jonathan Hickman and artist Francesco Mobili:
+Check out this unlettered preview by writer Jonathan Hickman, artist Francesco Mobili, and colorist Sunny Gho:

 X-Men #20 unlettered preview